 In general, orthodontic care costs more on the coasts and less in the middle of the country.
 The northeast is particularly expensive, while southern states like Alabama and Mississippi boast some of the nation’s lowest costs.
 Taxes can also play a role.
 The state will add sales tax to your total braces cost, and higher corporate taxes might cause your orthodontist to accommodate by raising prices.

-The mountain region (Idaho, Wyoming, Montana, Utah, Colorado, etc.) is a good place for affordable braces treatment.
-It’s usually less expensive in these states than their west coast neighbors, but not quite as cheap as Southern states.
+The mountain region is a good place for affordable braces treatment.
+It’s usually less expensive in these states than their West Coast neighbors, but not quite as cheap as Southern states.
 Idaho has a pretty reasonable statewide cost of living, although its population (and orthodontists) are sparse in some areas.

 Idaho has a bunch of neighbors.
 It borders Montana, Wyoming, Utah, Nevada, Oregon, Washington, and Canada.
-However, the only one that offers a lower cost of living is Montana.
-On top of that, Montana doesn’t have a sales tax, which can save you some money too.
+However, the only ones that have a lower cost of living are Montan and Wyoming.
+Plus, Montana doesn’t have a sales tax, which can save you some money too.
 If you live in eastern Idaho, you might consider crossing over in search of better prices.

 Urban, Suburban, or Rural?